Chief Administrative Officer

 - Proficient in addressing and managing public relations and conflict resolution.

-- Build and develop relationships with community members, industries, governments, organizations, institutions, and other potential stakeholders.
+- Build and develop relationships with community members, local businesses, governing council, organizations, institutions, and other potential stakeholders.

-- Maintain current knowledge on relevant legislation e.g. Municipal Government Act, and granting avenues / opportunities.
+- Maintain current knowledge on relevant legislation e.g. Municipal Government Act (MGA), provincial reporting requirements, and granting avenues / opportunities.

-- An equivalent combination of relevant management and leadership experience from another sector may be considered.
+- Prior municipal leadership experience or an equivalent combination of municipal and private leadership experience from another sector may be considered.

-- Demonstrated senior level management experience with financial and budgeting processes, strategic planning, government and people relations, negotiations, communications, conflict resolution, and capital works and infrastructure.
+- Demonstrated management experience with financial and budgeting processes, strategic planning, government and people relations, negotiations, communications, conflict resolution, and capital works and infrastructure.

-- Experience with municipal software such as Muniware and Questica would be an asset.
+- Experience in planning and development (Public Works) would be an asset.

-- Takes initiative while duly assessing risk factors.
+- Active initiative while duly assessing risk factors.

-Expressions of interest and resume may be sent in confidence to:
+Expressions of interest and resumes may be sent in confidence to: